contentauth/c2pa-python/tests/perf/README.md

-`no_free_during_parked_call` is the most direct: it instruments `ManagedResource._free_native_ptr`, the single funnel every free passes through, and counts frees landing while a call is provably open.
+`no_free_during_parked_call` is the most direct: it instruments `ManagedResource._free_native_ptr`, the single funnel every free passes through, and starts counting once the callback confirms the call is still open.
 Unhardened code frees the in-use handle once per round, which is the use-after-free observed rather than inferred from a crash.

 `trampoline_held_during_sign` covers the worst failure mode.
 The freed object there is an ordinary refcounted Python object whose only reference is one attribute on the